atilaek/OfferRest/README.md

 http://localhost:8080/Worldpay/offer/{id}
 - for testing SOAPUI.png & Rest Test IDEA.png can be a referance

+- offers are structured as

+        1- Data Class - holds, sorts and lists Offers - has List of Offers as data

+        2- Offer Class - has id, name, Price Class, description , expiration date, and cancelled as data

+        3- Price Class - has amount and currency as data

 - offers are read through a json file and has three default offers:

 		1- Atilas Outdated offer